kwant-project/kwant/INSTALL.rst

 Build configuration
 ===================

 Kwant contains several extension modules.
-The compilation and linking of these modules can be configured by editing a build configuration file ``build.conf`` in the root directory of the Kwant distribution.
+The compilation and linking of these modules can be configured by editing a build configuration file.
+By default, this file is ``build.conf`` in the root directory of the Kwant distribution.
+A different path may be provided using the ``--configfile=PATH`` option.

 This configuration file consists of sections, one for each extension modules that is contained in Kwant, led by a ``[section name]`` header and followed by ``key = value`` lines.